spannm/jackcess/README.md

 ---

-UCanAccess is licensed under the Apache License, Version 2.0.
+Jackcess is licensed under the Apache License, Version 2.0.
 Please see here for detailed [license info](LICENSE.txt).